Early Australian census records

 The Public Records Office Victoria (PROV) have made the returns from the 1836 census and the 1838 census available online.
 Note however, that they have not been indexed, so you will need to browse through them.

-The 1841 census returns are held by the State Records of New South Wales You can search the 1841 census returns on their website.
+The 1841 census returns are held by the State Records of NSW.
+You can browse or search the index to the 1841 census on the Museums of History NSW website.